(360) 313-1390 | (360) 313-1391 fax

 In 1999, the Community Health Clinic officially became the Free Clinic of Southwest Washington.
 Two years later, we moved into a permanent location at the Jim Parsley Center, which could accommodate the growing number of patients and the resulting expansion of our programs.

 Since 2005, we have applied the same excellent standard of care to our patients’ oral health at the Free Clinic.
-In addition to basic medical, dental, and specialty care, we maintain regular clinics for diabetes management.
+Our services include basic medical care, urgent dental care, medication assistance, diabetes care and self-management, insurance and Medicaid navigation, and coordination of specialty care in the community.

 Learn how you can help the Free Clinic by donating your time, dollars or expertise.